resmio/featuredeploy/README.md

 `.featuredeploy/startup` is an executable file that has to start at port 8000, you get an ubuntu 16.04 but it is recommended to only rely on the docker and docker-compose installation to bring the app up.

 `.featuredeploy/environment.ini`
 Are optional environemnt variables that are exported for the startup script.
-This is an ad-hoc balbal
+This is an ad-hoc solution to maintain secret configurations, it's an vim encrypted file, make sure to use the `blowfish2` encryption method or newer if available.